 My business’ values are its backbone and its compass for future direction.
 These values serve my practise as concrete business principles and choices that I go by when running my daily business, and as a strategic basis for my business’ future development.

 Courage comes in many forms and in my business courage conveys at least the following: the courage to explore, the courage to make things slowly, the courage to look forward and the courage to be oneself.

 My business is a straightforward partner, with which it is easy to collaborate as another business or as an individual customer.
 When doing business with me, deadlines are respected and communication runs smoothly.
 My aim is to have every customer feel that they’re really getting a personalised service.

 I want to create a sustainable business that is founded on the respect of natural resources and other people.
 Sustainability guides the operating principles of my business and its development so that my business operations would not use more natural resources than what is necessary.

 My business’ foundation lies in handcraft expertise and in keeping handcraft traditions relevant and alive in today’s world.
-With my handmade process, I aim to achieve a high level of quality in all aspects of my business: in design, in the choice of materials and in making the products, as well as in product development and customer service.
+With my handmade process, I aim to achieve a high level of quality in all the aspects of creating new textiles: in design, in the choice of materials and in the production process, as well as in product development.

-Concrete action towards a sustainable business: take a look at my business principles.
+Concrete actions towards a sustainable business: take a look at my business principles.